 Simulator’s Serial Processing

 Simulators are event-driven.
 Due to the complex nature of the designs, with endless dependencies and complex rules, and since most simulators were developed before multi-core processors were available, the common simulators process Verilog code in a single thread, managing a single active queue of events and handling them one at a time.
 The serial method in which simulators operate means that each run may take a significant amount of time to complete.
 This cannot be alleviated by adding more computing power as it is not paralleled.
 In order to accelerate the simulation, a solution that can break the dependency barrier and offer parallel processing of the expressions is needed.

-Rocketick has developed an efficient virtual machine that runs on the GPU and executes the threads.
-This unique architecture schedules the threads in a way that utilizes the power and unique nature of the GPU to accelerate the simulation by over 10X.Click here to learn more about Harnessing the power of GPUs.
+Rocketick has developed an efficient virtual machine that runs on Nvidia GPUs or Intel XEON CPUs and executes the threads.
+This unique architecture schedules the threads in a way that utilizes the power and unique nature of multicore processors to accelerate the simulation by over 10X.